Your dental health is far more important than many people realize.

 However, you will have less control over your treatment plan since it is managed by the government.

-Furthermore, the military will not pay for you to have braces while you are enlisted in the military.
+Furthermore, the military will probably not pay for you to have braces while you are enlisted in the military.

 A service branch may grant a waiver if you need braces, but it will prevent you from being deployed until the treatment is completed.